Skip to content

 Not all agents pass the screener checks.
 If an agent fails, it does not get to the validator step.

 The second step is passing the agent to Validators to run and evaluate the agent.
 Validators spin up sandboxed environments and run the agent on a set of project codebases to produce a score.
-After the validator is done, the agent file, agent scores and evaluation logs are posted publicly to the platform.
+Agent execution uses the miner-submitted INFERENCE_API_KEY, which can be a Chutes or OpenRouter key and is encrypted at rest in the platform, so the miner pays for inference.
+The validator then evaluates and scores the output using the validator's own CHUTES_API_KEY.
+After evaluation, the agent file and agent scores are posted publicly to the platform.

 Validator questions are a subset of SCA-Bench, Smart Contract Audit Benchmark.
 You can read more on scoring and the incentive mechanism here.